Elico-Corp/openerp-7.0/account_dp_extra/README.rst

 Separate Decimal Precision for Invoice Line
 ===========================================

-This module corrects the following limitations in OpenERP standard modules:
-- In standard accounting module, all objects in the invoice line (unit price, subtotal, etc) are setup following decimal precision given by 'Account' (eg: 2).
+This module corrects the following limitations in OpenERP standard modules: in standard accounting module, all objects in the invoice line (unit price, subtotal, etc) are setup following decimal precision given by 'Account' (eg: 2).

 This module introduces a new decimal precision 'Account Line' so that you can have prices in Invoice Line with different accuracy (eg:4)
 This means that you can have 2 digits for the invoice total calculation (following your accounting standards) and 4 digits for the invoice details and unit price.

 Bug Tracker